 Building blocks are not, of course, the only intervals of music.
 Intervals smaller than building blocks are major thirds, minor thirds, whole tones and half tones; intervals larger than building blocks are augmented fifths, major sixths, minor sevenths and major sevenths.
 The larger and smaller intervals spreading out in opposite directions from the building blocks are inversions of each other, so knowing one means knowing the other.
 These intervals appear in music mostly as inherent parts of shapes formed from building blocks determined by alphabet letters or words.
-The infrequent special cases when one of them acts as a separate building-block-like object are easily handled by annotations on letters.
-Details are explained as needed for example pieces, and summarized in Appendix A.
+The infrequent special cases when one of them acts as an independent building-block-like object are easily handled by attaachments to letters.
+Details are explained as needed for example pieces coming later, and summarized in Appendix A.

-A UNIVERSAL CHROMATIC SCALE
+THE UNIVERSAL CHROMATIC SCALE

-The chromatic scale is not needed to understand the concepts, and introducing it earlier would only have been distracting.
-However, it's needed now to complete the picture.
-It consists of seven numbers identifying the fixed positions of the piano keys of the master Ionian mode within any home octave, and five prefixed numbers identifying the fixed positions in its 5 whole-tone gaps.
-The only reason for the choice of the Ionian mode as the basis for the scale is to provide a strong connection to music notation, in which this mode is conventionally understood as the master mode of a key signature.
+The chromatic scale consists of seven numbers identifying the fixed positions of the piano keys of the master Ionian mode within any home octave, and five prefixed numbers identifying the fixed positions in its 5 whole-tone gaps.
+The reason for the choice of the Ionian mode as the basis for the scale is to provide a strong connection to music notation, in which this mode is conventionally understood as the master mode of a key signature.

-conceptual home octave @ P O R M I L \$ x x x & @

-master major scale (Ionian mode) 1 .
-2 .
-3 4 .
-5 .
-6 .
-7 1

-piano keys in its whole-tone gaps p2 p3 p5 p6 p7

-universal chromatic scale 1 p2 p3 3 4 p5 5 p6 6 p7 7 1

-The prefix "p" stands for "phlat" and means "next piano key down."
-The prefix is not a conventional flat because it applies only to five specific notes that have whole tones below them in the Ionian mode.
+conceptual home octave 0 Р 0 R М I L \$ х x x x 6 master major scale (Ionian mode) 1 2 3 4 5 6 - 7 1 piano keys in its whole-tone gaps p2 2 pЗ ; p5 p6 ; p7 , universal chromatic scale - ' 1 conventional flat because it applies only to five specific notes that have whole tones below them in the Ionian mode.
 The numbers are not degree numbers that count scale notes, but fixed note positions within the home octave.
 There are no flats or sharps that can be attached to any piano key to raise or lower its pitch.
 The chromatic scale itself does the raising or lowering (e.g., 4-p5 and p5-5 raise the pitch of of 4 and 5 by a half tone).
 The key-signature rule that the same note symbol (e.g., p5) cannot appear in successive scale symbols does not apply.